averycung/lambo-bot/README.md

 ## Features
 - 🔍 Detects Solana contract addresses in Telegram messages
-- 💭 Replies with a customized referral link set by the user
+- 💭 Replies to all addresses with a customized referral link set by the user
+- 💻 Tracks chat owners for consistent promotion between chats
 - 🛢️ MySQL-backed database for storing referral data
-- 🔗 Easy-to-configure bot token and database connection

 ## Tech Stack
 - **Python**